pebble-dev/pebble-dev.github.io/howto.md

 In the Pebble app, under Apps, the app *The Weather Channel* should now be there.
 Tap the gear button to configure it to your needs.

-## Common issues

-### Cannot add watchface, store says its added, but it's not on the phone of watch

-Sometimes, the locker gets out of sync with reality.
-To get it back in sync, do this:
+### Sideloading watchfaces or apps

+Under very rare circumstances, installing watchfaces or apps through the app store within the Pebble app doesn't work.
+In this case, you could try if sideloading the watchface works.
-* Start the default browser of your phone and head to [the Rebble app store on the web](https://apps.rebble.io/en_US/watchfaces?dev_settings=true).
+* On the phone, open your browser (Safari on iOS or Chrome on Android) and head to [the Rebble app store on the web](https://apps.rebble.io/en_US/watchfaces?dev_settings=true).
 * Find the watchface or app and tap it.
 * On the bottom, tap *download pwb*.
 * Open the file with the Pebble app.
 * The Pebble app opens, and asks to install the watchface or app.
 Tap *OK*.

+Now, the watchface or app gets installed on the phone and the watch.

+## Common issues

+### Cannot add watchface, store says its added, but it's not on the phone of watch

-Now, the watchface or app is installed, and the locker is no longer out of sync for this watchface.
+Sometimes, the locker can get out of sync with reality.
+Although this situation should resolve itself over time, it's easy to fix.
+Simply sideload the watchface (see above).
+The locker now is no longer out of sync for this watchface.
 You might have to repeat this for every watchface or app that shows this behaviour.

 ### On Android (9.0+), incoming calls are displayed on the watch as "Unknown caller"